Jury convicts white Florida woman in fatal shooting of her Black neighbor

 "The defendant's choices have left four young children without their mother, a loss that will be felt for the rest of their lives," Gladson said in a statement.
 "While today's verdict can't bring A.J. back, we hope it brings some measure of justice and peace to her family and friends."

-During closing arguments, prosecutor Rich Buxman had said there was no evidence that Owens posed an imminent physical threat to Lorincz but came to the defendant's house after her children complained Lorincz had allegedly thrown roller skates and an umbrella at them amid a long-running annoyance at their boisterous play outside.
+During closing arguments, prosecutor Rich Buxman had said there was no evidence that Owens posed an imminent physical threat to Lorincz.

 The defense argued that "stand your ground" applied